 Pirate Panoply Game

 I chose Pirate Panoply mostly for fun.
 The girls like Jake and the Never Land Pirates and Tinkerbelle and the Pirate Fairy, so I thought they’d have enjoy learning about a real pirate.
+There’s a lot of romance and excitement around pirates, so this dress-up board game really makes history fun.
+(To take it further, head to your library to get books about real pirates and then try to colour your pirates like those you’ve read about it!)

 I liked this game because you can print as many copies as you have players.
 So I printed four copies on cardstock, one for each of my girls (even 2-year-old Pearl likes doing whatever her sisters are doing!).
 The girls each coloured their pirate’s clothes.
 They had fun naming their pirates and discussing what colours each pirate should wear.
+(You could even print multiple copies for different pirates!)

 Once the pirate clothes were coloured, the girls cut them out.
 We have plenty of spare dice for them to play the game.
 They also enjoyed just dressing their pirates, like paper dolls.
 When they were done playing, I found an envelope to store the pirates in.
 I glued the game instructions to the outside of the envelope.
 If the girls keep playing the game, I’ll laminate the pieces to help them last longer.